zrpaplicacoes/etl-pipeline-es/README.md

 First of all, install all deps using `npm i`.

 Copy the `.env.example` file to `.env` and replace the variables with your own variables.
 After setuping the project, you can run the demo using `npm start`.

-> A set of examples is available on `<root>/index.js`
+This will open a CLI, just choose the desired option and await until execution completes!

+## Documentation

+For documentation about the latest version, run `npm run docs` and open `http://localhost:2222`.

 ## Environment Variables